andis-spr/fzf-bookmarks/README.md

 One bookmark per line in your `bookmarks.mx.txt`, like this:
 ```
 #  50 Watts  ~  http://50watts.com/  ~  Illustration and book art with a literary bent.
 Focus on international illustrated books and Surrealism.  ~  visual arts, inspiration, illustration, archive
+#  DigitalOcean  ~  https://cloud.digitalocean.com/login  ~  Helping millions of developers easily build, test, manage, and scale applications of any size – faster than ever before.  ~
 #  PHP: The Right Way  ~  https://phptherightway.com/  ~  An easy-to-read, quick reference for PHP best practices, accepted coding standards, and links to authoritative PHP tutorials around the Web  ~  php, web, development, help, guide
 ...
 ```